sofiary/EtherMineLogger/README.md

 Establish a new database in PSQL with:<br>
     CREATE DATABASE emldb;
+If you choose a different database name, the entry for 'dbname' in the logger.py file's PG_PARAMS dictionary must be updated.

 # Execution
-Navigate to the working directory of the cloned EtherMineLogger repository and execute the script with:<br>
+Navigate to the working directory of the cloned EtherMineLogger repository and execute the start-up script:<br>
     $ source .config.sh

 This will initiate the necessary virtual environment and execute the python script (assuming python3 is the python PATH variable).